Shane32/AppTemplate/README.md

    - The application will be available at http://localhost:5173
    - The `.env.development.local` file will be ignored when committing to GitHub

+## 📚 Design Choices

+The [Design Choices](docs/design-choices.md) document explains the technology stack selections for this template, including:

+- **Frontend Stack**: React, Vite, TypeScript, GraphQL Code Generation, and why @shane32/graphql was chosen over Apollo Client and @shane32/msoauth over MSAL.js
+- **Backend Stack**: ASP.NET Core, Entity Framework Core, AutoMapper, GraphQL.NET, and the Shane32 NuGet packages
+- **Architecture Decisions**: Why we use client-side rendering instead of SSR, and other key architectural choices

+**Review this document to understand the rationale behind the technology selections** and when you might want to make different choices for your specific use case.

 ## ⚙️ Operational Principles

 This template includes several important operational behaviors that affect how the application functions.
 For example: